Punisher (album): Songs

 "Halloween" centers on a decaying relationship that is being clung to until the holidays.
 The song's development took over a year and a half, with Bridgers struggling with a verse.
 Conor Oberst, who sings in the song's second half, suggested she write about a conversation topic she brought up frequently: murders that have taken place at L.A.'s Dodger Stadium.
 "Moon Song" romanticizes a lover who hates themselves.
-Many commentators singled out the couplet "We hate 'Tears in Heaven'/But it's sad his baby died" as particularly memorable: these lines refer to guitarist Eric Clapton's account of his son's tragic death.
+Many commentators singled out the couplet "We hate 'Tears in Heaven'/But it's sad that his baby died" as particularly memorable: these lines refer to guitarist Eric Clapton's account of his son's tragic death.
 She wrote the melody to follow-up song "Savior Complex" in a dream, a folk rock and baroque indie pop waltz, which carries on the subject of a difficult relationship.
 "ICU"—as in intensive care unit—has been called a "devastating breakup song" and recounts Bridgers' breakup with collaborator Marshall Vore, who remains her touring drummer and confidant.
 It contains the lyric "I hate your mom/I hate it when she opens her mouth," which stemmed from an altercation Bridgers had with an ex's mother, who argued with her about President Donald Trump while grocery shopping.
 Bridgers briefly re-titled the song "I See You" upon its debut, so as to remain sensitive to those suffering from COVID-19, but the name was reverted upon the album's release and remains "ICU" on physical editions.